 Three very different publications.
-Left: the annual magazine "The Tortoise" of the Turtle Conservancy (origin: Ojai, California) with an average of around 160 pages, continuously available since its first publication in 2012, President and Chief Executive Officer Eric Goode.
-Always with excellent contributions from well-known scientists, artists and photographers, committed to the protection of endangered turtles worldwide.
-In the middle: paperback, 316 pages, the wise turtle Kurma and her secrets: calmness, slowness, steadfastness, versatility, contentment, peacefulness and concentration (remaining completely true to yourself), combined with many exercises.
-Right: The area of investigation for the dissertation (160 pages) is Lithuania, with only modest populations (nests there are now mainly destroyed by foxes, badgers and martens).
-The aim is to develop effective protection measures.
-The distribution area of the Emys orbicularis extends from the Iberian Atlantic coast to the Aral Sea (Kazakhstan), but it has largely disappeared in Central Europe - unfortunately also in Germany.
-In Austria there is still an intact, reproducing population in the Donau-Auen National Park.
-Despite commendable efforts, the real main enemy is and remains man.
-The very small populations are highly endangered despite being on the IUCN (Red List).
-The problem often remains the lack of willingness of many governments to act.
-World Wide Fund For Nature (WWF) is one of the most important environmental protection organizations worldwide, represented in over 80 countries.
-But in Europe alone there are conservation organizations in a number of countries that I know of, but it would take too long to name them here.
-Finally, some biological data on the European pond turtle: size 12 - 20 cm, weight 400 - 700 g, clutch of 9 - 15 eggs, hatching after 80 - 120 days, lifespan up to 100 years. [hint: this is an automatic translation from German] | Category: Non-fiction books | Material: Papier | Country of origin: Bavaria, Germany | Detailpage | Similar pieces
+Links: The annual magazine "The Tortoise" of the Turtle Conservancy (origin: Ojai, California) with an average of approx. 160 pages, complete since the first appearance 2012, President and Chief Executive Officer Eric Goode.
+Always with excellent contributions from well -known natural scientists, artists and photographers, committed to turtles in terms of species protection worldwide.
+In the middle: paperback, 316 pages, the wise turtle Kurma and its secrets: serenity, slowness, resistance, versatility, frugality, peace and collection (remain entirely with yourself), combined with many exercises.
+Right: Investigation area of the dissertation (160 pages) is Lithuania with only modest stocks (nests are mainly destroyed there by fox, badger and marten).
+The aim is to develop effective protective measures.
+The distribution area of Emys Orbicularis extends from the Iberian Atlantic coast to the Aralsee (Kazakhstan), but it has largely disappeared in Central Europe - unfortunately also in Germany.
+In Austria there is still an intact, reproductive population in the Donau-Auen National Park.
+Despite meritorious efforts, the actual main enemy is and remains man.
+The very small stocks are at risk despite the IUCN (red list).
+The problem often remains the lack of willingness to act and assertiveness of many governments.
+WWF (World Wide Fund for Nature) is one of the most important environmental protection organizations worldwide, represented in over 80 countries.
+But in Europe alone there are committed protection organizations in a number of countries that I know, but named precisely, leads too far here.
+Finally, some biological data on the European Spurf turtle: size 12 - 20 cm, weight 400 - 700 gr., Dedication with 9 - 15 eggs, slip after 80 - 120 days, lifespan up to 100 years. [hint: this is an automatic translation from German] | Category: Non-fiction books | Material: Papier | Country of origin: Bavaria, Germany | Detailpage | Similar pieces

 You will see on the stylized turtle shell the exhibits arranged according to their similarity.
 Click on the turtle shell and explore the exhibition!